Young Offender Program

 4. Report for court review hearing on a bi-weekly basis in the first phase but will gradually reduce in frequency upon candidate’s matriculation through the eighteen (18) month program.
 Frequency will increase if participant is not in compliance with the Program.

-5. Perform 180 hours of Community Service.
+5. Perform 180 hours of Community Service within the first eight (8) months of admission.

 8. Must obtain and maintain employment or full-time educational course of study and/or vocational program throughout the duration of the program.
 If offender is unemployed, then offender must be actively seeking employment and verified through probation department on a weekly basis.

-9. Submit mandatory random and frequent urine screens.
+9. Submit mandatory random urine screens.

 10. No new arrests.